The better fuel future – webinar recording

 the “food versus fuel” issue is often raised, but there are many ways to achieve increased fuel production from wastes and other feedstocks without impacting food production.
 (It may be worth considering: One of the biggest risks to our food production maybe reliance on imported fuel!)

-Cliff also introduced The 2023 Bioenergy Australia conference which included industry speakers from transport, marine construction discussing how they see renewable diesel fitting into their future.
+Cliff also introduced the 2023 Bioenergy Australia conference which included industry speakers from transport, marine construction discussing how they see renewable diesel fitting into their future.

 More information